YADengUU/trio-analysis/README.md

 - How might relying only on the synthetic pipeline lead to false positives or false negatives in real data?
 -	Which additional filters or checks from published protocols (e.g., [Diab et al. 2021](https://star-protocols.cell.com/protocols/514)) could improve confidence in a real clinical setting?
 - How would you confirm a candidate variant experimentally beyond just looking at BAM/CRAM files?

+Congratulations!
+You've made it to experience finding a *single synthetic de-novo mutation*.
+Hope this page has been helpful for your project experience.
+Good luck on your reports and presentation.